whatevery1says/manifest/schema/README.md

 # Schema Validation Files

-## Warning!

-These materials are not quite ready for production.
-After pushing the materials I discovered some extensive problems, which I am slowly fixing.
-At the moment, the `Publications/Publications.json` schema works and can be generated using `Publications/Publications.py`.
-It can be tested with the `Publications/sample.json` manifest using `validate_manifest.py`.
-I will gradually update the other files so that everything works.

-This warning message will be updated to reflect ongoing progress.

-***

 This folder contains a collection of documents for generating schemas for validating WhatEvery1Says manifests.
 The subfolders contain three files for each manifest type:

 1. A `schema_name.py` file that can be used to generate the JSON schema file in Python.